 He returned home May 21st and finished his workweek.
 He worked 47 days straight!

 We received the last of his overtime paychecks in June and paid as much as we could toward the HELOC.

 In eleven months, we reduced our debt by $65,214.94!
 That’s an average of $5,928.63 per month, which is roughly 20% more than Mike’s normal monthly take-home pay!

 We had reduced our total debt by more than 20% and our non-mortgage debt by more than 72%!
 (I told you I like crunching numbers. ☺)

-As of February 1, 2015, just a year and a half after starting our Debt Snowball, we’ve paid off over $76,000 in debt!
+Just a year and a half after starting our Debt Snowball, we’ve paid off over $76,000 in debt!

 As a bit of a site note, we didn’t spend a whole lot of time refinancing.
 This can be a viable way of paying down debt, but it depends on interest rates and a number of other factors.
 If you do want to consider this, check out SoFi – they have a nice transparent low-fee low-cost model that’s worth looking at.
-Click here to navigate to their site.

 This is Our Story.
 Your Debt Free Story is Possible, too.

 That is how we paid off $65,000 of debt in less than a year.